simatic-ax/ae-trafficlight/Readme.md

    The project will be compiled and downloaded to the PLCSIM Advanced instance

 1. Open the monitoring file mon.mon

 1. Go online

+## Tips and tricks

+### Change the IP address for the downloader

+To change the target IP address, open the `apax.yml` and search the entry `IP_ADDRESS`, Enter the IP address for your target.

+### Change the IP address for the online debugging and monitoring

+To change the IP address for the debugging, open the file `./vscode/launch.json` and search the entry `ip`, Enter the IP address for your device.

 ## Contribution